syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/SegmentingAndPlacingItem.md

 ### StartAngle

-`StartAngle` property is used to set the angle from which the arrangement of radial menu items should start.
+The `StartAngle` property is used to set the angle from which the arrangement of radial menu items should start.

 {% tabs %}
 {% highlight c#%}